 3. Keeping it in the family:

-Parents and grandparents are able to purchase and manage Premium Bonds for kids until they reach the age of 16.
-Previously, these bonds could only be bought via postal application or at Post Office branches, but phone and online applications are now accepted.
+Parents and grandparents are able to purchase and manage Premium Bonds for children until they reach the age of 16.
+Parents or legal guardians can apply online, by phone or by post, while grandparents can apply online or by post.

 4. Savings alternative: